popstas/transmission-cli/README.md

 ln -s "$PWD"/bin/transmission-cli /usr/local/bin/transmission-cli
 ```

+#### Configure
+Default config placement: `~/.transmission-cli.yml`.
+It creates on first application run.
+You can change some parameters here.
+Also, you can pass config to command: `transmission-cli --config /path/to/config.yml`

 #### Transmission
 You need to enable remote access in Transmission
 and add host, port, username, password if it not defaults.